Five baggage tips for winter holidays

 Are you planning to ski on your holiday?
 Sometimes the most care-free option might be to rent skiing equipment at the destination.
 With these tips, however, travelling with your skis will go smoother.

 When you pack your skis or snowboard, shoes, poles and helmet in one bag, it is considered as one piece of baggage.
-Please ensure that your bag weighs a maximum of 23 kg and is no longer than 220 cm – for any oversized baggage you need to pay extra.
+Please ensure that your bag weighs a maximum of 23 kg and is no longer than 220 cm – for any oversized or overweight baggage you need to pay extra.
 You can carry your equipment as part of your baggage allowance when the bag fits in the size limits and in the allowed number of bags.
 Normally you can carry skiing equipment that is within your baggage allowance without informing us in advance.

 Want to carry your skiing equipment as extra baggage?
 We recommend purchasing it in advance at a lower price online through Manage booking or via Finnair mobile app.

 Bring your bags to the airport the day before

 We advise you to check-in for your flight in advance online or via the Finnair app – it saves time at the airport.
 At Helsinki Airport, it is easy to leave bags at self-service bag drop, after you’ve printed your bag tag from one of the check-in kiosks.
 Please place your skis on the special bag drop next to the regular bag drop.

 The new terminal at Helsinki Airport opened in December 2022, and you arrive at the airport through the new, beautiful entrance.
 Easy to use check-in kiosks and bag drop desks are at your service in the new departure hall.